The Historic Converse Dalton Ferrell House

 This beautifully restored historical home presents a memorable backdrop for parties, showers, small weddings Christmas and holiday parties, office parties and other special events.

-For more information, email Brooke Knight at INFO@VJSL.ORG or complete the form below.
+For more information, email Samantha Pitts at VJSLRENTALS@GMAIL.COM or complete the form below.

 The house was originally built in 1902 for Thomas Briggs Converse, Sr., his wife and their thirteen children.
 They lived in the home for sixteen years.
 Three of Converse's five daughters were married in the parlor.
 Later, after the Dalton family moved in in 1922, three more young ladies were married in the same room.